LordDemonos/Quarm.Guide/README.md

 Rule 12: Zone monopolization is not allowed.
 This is subjective to the Project Quarm staff as to what they deem zone monopolization, but generally it includes not reasonably sharing NPC spawns in zones, or mass pulling zones where other experience groups are participating in content.
 Bards included.

 Rule 13: RMT is not allowed.
 RMT is defined as any sort of arrangement that involves any form of in-game resource, asset, item, character, guild or anything otherwise represented in the database being exchanged for anything not represented in the database.
 Soliciting RMT is not allowed.
 Facilitating RMT is not allowed.
 Discussing RMT is not allowed.
-Proxy forms of RMT such as casinos, giveaways of donated items, and trading items for outside of game services is not allowed.
+Proxy forms of RMT such as casinos, giveaways of donated items, and trading items for outside of game services are not allowed.
 Joking about RMT is not allowed.
-Rule 13.1: DKP systems are generally considered exempt from Rule 13 so long as the DKP can only be aquired via ingame activities.
+Rule 13.1: DKP systems are generally considered exempt from Rule 13 so long as the DKP can only be acquired via in game activities.
 Rule 13.2: Providing game-related services in exchange for anything not represented in the database falls under the scope of Rule 13.
 Rule 13.3: Providing non-game related services in exchange for anything represented in the database falls under the scope of Rule 13.